Yandex Cloud

 To reschedule maintenance for a new date and time:

-2. Click the cluster name and select the Technical maintenance tab.
+3. Click the name of your cluster and select the Technical maintenance tab.

 • To postpone the maintenance until the next available window, click Next window and then Reschedule.